Abigail/Abigail.github.io/Src/Trapped/buddist_devil.md

 #### Diamond

-The **Buddist Devil** escapes using a two step loop to move one square forward, giving it an escape velocity of %%SQRT_2_OVER_2%%.
+The **Buddist Devil** escapes using a two step loop to move one square forward, giving it an escape velocity of %%HALF%%.

 ### Wedge